HANDS ACROSS THE SEA

 ALLY: No, a long one, whisky and soda.

-PETER: (going to drink table) All right.
+drink table) All right.

 ALLY: What beach friends?